adambushman/delivery-standardization-group/README.md

 }
 ```

-You should now we ready to execute any of the code files in the repository, though we recommend adhering to the order prescribed above.
+You should now be ready to execute any of the code files in the repository, though we recommend adhering to the order prescribed above.

 ## Repository Overview